yi-chen-roger/notes/omscs/6200_ios/P4L2_DFS.md

   - cannot support caching and consistency management
   - every request self-contained => more bits transferred
 - Pros:
-  - no resources are sued on server side (CPU/Memory)
+  - no resources are used on server side (CPU/Memory)
   - no failure, just restart

 Stateful == keeps client state